-Positive Behavior Support Administrative Rules of Montana (ARM) outline conditions for the use of restrictive procedures for waiver services.
+Administrative Rules of Montana (ARM) outline conditions for the use of restrictive procedures for waiver services.
+Restrictive procedures used by DDP providers in natural homes are based on the desires of the parent and agreed upon by the child's planning team.
 The regulations are in effect during the delivery of any waiver service, regardless of settings.
 Restrictive procedures are considered procedures of last resort in the DDP service systems.